“What do movers do?”

-Moving day can be hectic, so taking the time to chronicle every item will make for a more organized and efficient move.
+Moving day can be hectic, so taking the time to catalogue each item will make for a more organized and efficient move.

 Moving involves so much more than putting things into a different place.
 Full service movers can pack your items as well.

 Packing is one of the most dreaded tasks associated with moving.
 Putting everything in boxes, labeling those boxes, then moving those boxes only to open them once more can be a nightmare.
-Full service movers can add this to your contract as an additional service.
+Full service moving companies can add this to your contract as an additional service.

 If you opt for a full service packing move, be prepared to kick your feet up and relax, because this is where professional mover services can really make a difference.
 Packers and movers will delicately handle and wrap your valuables, secure them in boxes, label those boxes, and get those boxes moved on to your new home.

 (If you’re thinking of putting some of your items in storage, check out our post on How to Pack Your Items for Storage and get the most out of your storage unit!)

 3. What Do Moving Companies Do: They Protect Your Belongings

 One of the most common fears centered around moving companies is the fear of having your precious items damaged.

 Even if you haven’t hired them to pack, a professional moving company will take the time to protect your furniture as well as your home.
 Carpet protectors, moving blankets, padding, and plastic wrap can do wonders to prevent damage during a move.